RunestoneInteractive/httlads/_sources/BikeRental/aggregation_SQL.rst

 ``GROUP BY member_type`` takes all the rows with a given member_type and produces a single row in the result.
 This means that we need to tell SQL how we want to combine the other columns’ values into a single row.
 The above example uses ``COUNT(*)`` which reports the number of rows that were combined.

-Aggregating the values for ``member_type`` is not hard, since they’re all the same, SQL just gives us a single copy of the publisher name.
+Aggregating the values for ``member_type`` is not hard, since they are all the same, SQL just gives us a single copy of the publisher name.
 Other columns, we need to either ignore (causing them to be omitted from the output) or specify a way to aggregate them.

 We must specify an aggregate function for any column that we ``SELECT`` in our query (except the column that we’re grouping by) in order for the command to succeed.
 If we don’t specify a way to aggregate the value most database servers will complain.
 However, SQLITE does not.
 SQLite lets you do silly things without giving you an error.
 For example, the following query will work, but you have no idea what the results actually mean.

 .. activecode:: sql_bikeshare_agg_2
     :language: sql